FreedomBen/rtl8188ce-linux-driver/README.md

 This slightly modified version of the driver fixes some issues with RealTek cards on Linux.
 It also fixes a bug with ignoring CRDA restrictions

+Well supported RealTek cards:

+        RTL8188CE
+        RTL8192CE

+Well supported kernel releases:

+        3.2.x
+        3.8.x
+        3.11.x

+Well supported Ubuntu releases:

+        Ubuntu 12.04
+        Ubuntu 13.04
+        Ubuntu 13.10

+Other RealTek cards, kernel releases, and Linux flavors/releases are supported, but not tested by me (since I don't have them/use them).
 From the original readme file:

 --This driver supports following RealTek PCIE Wireless LAN NICs: